-However, all surgeries can have complications even those utilizing synthetic mesh.
+However, all surgeries can have complications even those utilizing an abdominal approach to place synthetic mesh.
 Drs.
-Miklos & Moore have more experience than 99% of surgeons in the world removing sacrocolpopexy mesh and they are two of few surgeons in the world who can remove the mesh via a laparoscopic.
-This experience comes from not only removing the mesh but also performing more laparoscopic sacrocolpopoexies (LSC) than anyone in the world.
-They have performed more than 1600 LSC in 18 years.
-Click below to read their 3-year LSC study on mesh complications.
+Miklos & Moore have more experience than 99% of surgeons in the world removing sacrocolpopexy mesh and they are two of few surgeons in the world who can remove the mesh through miniature incisions ie laparoscopically.

-Not all patients with mesh extrusions are symptomatic.
+Not all patients with mesh erosions are symptomatic.
 Some patients have no symptoms whatsoever.
 It has been Drs.
-Miklos & Moore’s’ experiences that mesh extrusions without symptoms need not be treated, as it is not dangerous to the patient.
+Miklos & Moore’s’ experiences that mesh erosions through the vaginal skin without symptoms need not be treated, as it is not dangerous to the patient.
 However, patients suffering from the symptoms of mesh extrusion have a choice between non-surgical and surgical treatment.